 The culprit was that d****d power switch again.
 It was fine moving clockwise but wear in the detent mechanism was allowing the internal contacts to short out when moving back to the off position.
-The result was a short between the HT section and mains neutral (sections C and D in the switch diagram above).
+The result was a short between the HT section and mains neutral.

 (Long pause for jumping up and down and swearing a lot)

 It worked again for a while after a strip down but, unfortunately, it didn't last.
 The standby circuit is now diconnected for safety (not necessarily a bad thing) but the indicator lamps still work as normal.

 Tested through a 2x12 cabinet, this thing is loud and definitely vintage.
 No extreme top end, but a good thick sound.
 It seemed to clean up a bit after ten minutes or so of playing, so I guess it's burning off ten years of damp and decay.

 The main problem was a very loud background hum, eventually completely cured by re-fitting the two screening plates around the pots.